5G Service Providers Must Defend Their Networks

 At the 2018 the IEEE World Forum, Lee Chen, the founder and CEO of A10 Networks, delivered a keynote speech addressing 5G and IoT issues unique to service providers, while Yasir Liaqatullah, A10 Networks Senior Director of Product Management, described the threats exposed by new 5G use cases like evolved Mobile Broadband (eMBB), ultra reliable low latency communication (uRLCC), and massive machine type communication (mMTC).

-Attendees at the IEEE World Forum were adamant that service providers shouldn’t count on the manufacturers of IoT devices to build proper security into their products-service providers must take proactive steps to defend their networks and their customers.
-To help these businesses take control of their security, A10 Networks has already released a new version of the Thunder Convergent Firewall (CFW) Gi/SGi and continues to work on further innovations to defend 5G and IoT deployments.
+Attendees at the IEEE World Forum were adamant that service providers shouldn’t count on the manufacturers of IoT devices to build proper 5G security into their products-service providers must take proactive steps to defend their networks and their customers.
+To help these businesses take control of their security, A10 Networks has already released a new version of the Thunder Convergent Firewall (CFW) Gi/SGi and continues to work on further innovations to defend IoT and 5G deployments.

-Visit the A10 Networks’ website to learn more about how we can help you defend your organization against the threats you face now and the ones you’ll face tomorrow.
+Learn more about how we can help you defend your organization against cyberthreats you face now and the ones you’ll face tomorrow.

 A10 Networks is a Bronze Sponsor of the 2018 IEEE 5G World Forum